marionpobelle/marionpobelle/README.md

 ### CURRENT WORK
-I’m currently working on Space Meow, a TOP/DOWN shooter developed with Unity.
+My TOP/DOWN shooter Space Meow is on hold as I am working on a new project, Trashpanda Likes Flowers.
-- 🌱 I’m learning C# as it is the first time I use Unity.
+- 🌱 I’m learning Procedural Generation and Shaders on Unity.

 ### CONTACT ME